 Is the event free to attend for the delegates?

 Attendance to the event is FREE subject to online registration.
 In case you are interested, please complete the online registration form and confirm with the organizers.
-Speaker Presentations, Conference DVD and Certificates of attendance will be available through the organizers after the event, at no additional cost, ONLY to SAFETY4SEA subscribers.

 What happens if I am unable to attend despite being registered?

 Appreciate if you could inform the organizers by e-mail as soon as possible before the event.